cutthroat78/Leaving-Cert-Notes/subjects/french/paul-era/opinion-question.md

 ## Structing an opinion piece
 1. Start by giving your opinion
-- Introduce your first point Tout d'abord + point no.2 about 4 or 5 sentences
+2. Introduce your first point = Tout d'abord (first of all) - 4-5 sentences
-- 3. Use words like Ensuite (then)/ deuxiemements (secondly) + point no.2--- about 3 or 4 sentences
+3. Use words like ensuite (then) and deuxiemement (secondly) + point no.2 - about 3 or 4 sentences
+4. <u>Quant à moi (as for myself) / personellement (personally)</u> + give your personal experience of this topic, if relevant (as for me ....)
+5. Give your conclusion which may include a solution, <u>En conclusion (to conclude) / afin de conclure (As to conclude)</u> + conclusion
+6. Try to include a relevant idiom or proverb